GoHypernet/Galileo-sdk/docs/src/universes.rst

 To add Universe members in bulk, start by clicking the "plus" button on the upper right-hand side of the Admin Command Center, then select "Add Users with CSV File".
 This will open a file explorer where you can select the appropriate text file from your local hard drive to upload.
-A template for the CSV can be obtained by clicking the download button in the upper right hand side of the Admin Command Center.
+A template for the CSV can be obtained by clicking the download button in the upper right-hand side of the Admin Command Center.

 .. image:: images/universes_csv_template_download.png